Tiffinger-Thiel-GmbH/atwhy/README.md

 // It is also available inside the template for example with
 //  {{ .Meta.Title }}
 Meta MetaData `yaml:"meta"`

+Server ServerData `yaml:"server"`
 }

 type MetaData struct {
 // Title is for example used in the html generator to create the navigation buttons.
 // If not set, it will default to the template file-name (excluding .tpl.md) Title string `yaml:"title"`
+}

+type ServerData struct {
+// Index defines if this template should be used as "index.html".
+// Note that there can only be one page in each folder which is the index.
+Index bool `yaml:"index"`
 }
 ```